getcellm/cellm/README.md

 https://github.com/user-attachments/assets/c93f7da9-aabd-4c13-a4f5-3e12332c5794

-In this example, we copy the papers' title and abstract into Excel and write this prompt:
+In this example, we copy the papers' titles and abstracts into Excel and write this prompt:

 > "If the paper studies diabetic neuropathy and stroke, return "Include", otherwise, return "Exclude"."

-We then use AutoFill to apply the prompt to many papers.
+We then use autofill to apply the prompt to many papers.
 Simple and powerful.

 A single paper is misclassified because the original inclusion and exclusion criteria were summarized in one sentence.
 This is a good example, however, because it shows that these models rely entirely on your input and can make mistakes.